cy-suite/node/doc/api/process.md

 resources from the current process are preserved, except for the standard input, standard output and standard error file descriptor.

-All other resources are discarded by system when the processes are swapped.
+All other resources are discarded by the system when the processes are swapped, without triggering any exit or close events and without running any cleanup handler.

 This function will never return, unless an error occurred.